Eldiias/data-ft-par-labs/Projects/Week-3/README.md

 **You will be working individually for this project**, but we'll be guiding you along the process and helping you as you go.
 Show us what you've got!

 ---
+## Project Goals

+During this project you will:

+- Manage your own git repository.
+- Build your own code from scratch.
+- Get your hands on data collection and efficient code.
+- Put into practice data processing concepts learned so far.
+- Practice public presentations skills.

 ## Technical Requirements